solo-io/gloo/docs/content/guides/security/auth/extauth/apikey_auth/_index.md

 rotation is up to the user, thus the security of the routes is up to the user.
 {{% /notice %}}

-To secure your services using API keys, you first need to provide Gloo with your secret API keys in the form of `Secrets`.
+To secure your services using API keys, you first need to provide Gloo Edge with your secret API keys in the form of `Secrets`.
 After your API key secrets are in place, you can configure authentication on your Virtual Services by referencing the secrets in one of two ways:

 1. You can specify a **label selector** that matches one or more labelled API key secrets (this is the preferred option), or
 1. You can **explicitly reference** a set of secrets by their identifier (namespace and name).

-When Gloo matches a request to a route secured with API keys, it looks for a valid API key in the request headers.
+When Gloo Edge matches a request to a route secured with API keys, it looks for a valid API key in the request headers.
 The name of the header that is expected to contain the API key is configurable.
-If the header is not present, or if the API key it contains does not match one of the API keys in the secrets referenced on the Virtual Service, Gloo will deny the request and return a 401 response to the downstream client.
+If the header is not present, or if the API key it contains does not match one of the API keys in the secrets referenced on the Virtual Service, Gloo Edge will deny the request and return a 401 response to the downstream client.

-Internally, Gloo will generate a mapping of API keys to _user identities_ for all API keys present in the system.
+Internally, Gloo Edge will generate a mapping of API keys to _user identities_ for all API keys present in the system.
 The _user identity_ for a given API key is the name of the `Secret` which contains the API key.
 The _user identity_ will be added to the request as a header, `x-user-id` by default, which can be utilized in subsequent filters.
-You can see the [default order of the filters in the Gloo source](https://github.com/solo-io/gloo/blob/master/projects/gloo/pkg/plugins/plugin_interface.go#L187-L198).
+You can see the [default order of the filters in the Gloo Edge source](https://github.com/solo-io/gloo/blob/master/projects/gloo/pkg/plugins/plugin_interface.go#L187-L198).
 In this specific case, the extauth plugin (which handles the api key flow) is part of the `AuthNStage` stage, so filters after this stage will have access to the `user identity` header.
-For example, this functionality is used in [Gloo's rate limiting API to provide different rate limits for anonymous vs. authorized users]({{< versioned_link_path fromRoot="/guides/security/rate_limiting/simple" >}}).
+For example, this functionality is used in [Gloo Edge's rate limiting API to provide different rate limits for anonymous vs. authorized users]({{< versioned_link_path fromRoot="/guides/security/rate_limiting/simple" >}}).
 For security reasons, this header will be sanitized from the response before it leaves the proxy.

 Be sure to check the external auth [configuration overview]({{< versioned_link_path fromRoot="/guides/security/auth#auth-configuration-overview" >}}) for detailed information about how authentication is configured on Virtual Services.